giorgioriccardi/bim-headless-wp-react-search-form/README.md

 ## Instructions

-- clone this repo in the root of your WP installation
+- clone this [repo](https://github.com/giorgioriccardi/bim-headless-wp-react-search-form) in the root of your WP installation
 - move all repo files and folders within wp-content folder
-- make sure to clean up plugins and themes that we are not using
+- make sure to clean-up plugins and themes that we are not going to use
-- or alternatively add all those plugins and themes in `.gitignore`
+- or alternatively list all those plugins and themes in `.gitignore`
 - create a WP2019 child-theme
 - install [ACF](https://wordpress.org/plugins/advanced-custom-fields/) and [CF7](https://wordpress.org/plugins/contact-form-7/) plugins
 - create custom fields in ACF for the React search form and for the CF7 input form